AAdl11/meihsien/Journey_of_Kindness_Research_Paper_DRAFT.md

 Cruz, M. R. D. F. D. (2019).
 Gamification as a pedagogical strategy: A review. *Revista de Educación y Tecnología*, 15(2), 45–60.

 Deterding, S., Dixon, D., Khaled, R., & Nacke, L. (2011).
-From game design elements to gamefulness: Defining "gamification". *Proceedings of the 15th International Academic MindTrek Conference: Envisioning Future Media Environments*, 9–15. https://doi.org/10.1145/2181037.2181040
+From game design elements to gamefulness: Defining "gamification". *Proceedings of the 15th International Academic MindTrek Conference*, 9–15. https://doi.org/10.1145/2181037.2181040

 Elo, A. E. (1978). *The Rating of Chessplayers, Past and Present*.
 Arco Publishing.